-An injury of the soft tissue (ligament) that connects the bones of the thumb which is essential for the thumb to grasp.
+An injury to the soft tissue (ligament) that connects the bones of the thumb which is essential for the thumb to grasp.
 Any hard force on the thumb that pulls the thumb backward or to the side can damage or even completely tear this ligament.
 Complete tearing of the ligament requires surgical intervention.
 It can either be sudden (skiers thumb) or chronic (gamekeepers thumb).
-In skiing the injury commonly occurs if the ski pole pulls back on the thumb or if a skier falls on an outstretched hand.
-In other sports it can occur over time with repetitive motions that stress the thumb such as blocking in football or setting in volleyball.
+In skiing, the injury commonly occurs if the ski pole pulls back on the thumb or if a skier falls on an outstretched hand.
+In other sports, it can occur over time with repetitive motions that stress the thumb such as blocking in football or setting in volleyball.

 - Pain in the thumb, usually worsens with movement in any direction

 - Tenderness to the touch along the index finger side of your thumb

 - Weakened ability to grasp items between your thumb and index finger